Secodis/TSS-WEB/Controls/SecImpl_API-Security.md

 ## {{site.TITLE_IMPL_APISEC_ACCESS-TOKENS}}

 1. Access to APIs with *risk class >= [HIGH]* SHOULD be granted using Access Tokens (OAuth 2.0 or SAML).
-2. Following requirements MUST apply to access tokens:
+2. The following requirements MUST apply to access tokens:
     - Short-lived (minutes or hours)
     - Implemented according to [{{site.TITLE_IMPL_DATASEC_TOKENS}}]({{site.URL_IMPL_DATASEC_TOKENS}})
-    - Restrictive scope & audiance
+    - Restrictive scope & audience
     - Transmitted only via HTTPS/TLS
     - Issued by a trusted and hardened access server (e.g. OIDC Identity Server or OAuth 2.0 Authorization Server)
     - created and validated using mature frameworks.